STIX/TAXII is a joint global initiative to drive threat intelligence sharing and collaboration among organizations.

 Copy article link

-STIX/TAXII is a global initiative designed to improve the mitigation and prevention of cyber threats.
-Originally launched in December 2016 by the United States Department of Homeland Security (DHS), it is now managed under OASIS, a nonprofit organization that advances the development, adoption, and convergence of open standards for the Internet.
+STIX/TAXII is a global initiative designed to mitigate and prevention of cyber threats.
+Launched in December 2016 by the United States Department of Homeland Security (DHS), the organization is now managed under OASIS, a nonprofit organization that advances the development, adoption, and convergence of open standards for the Internet.

-Structured Threat Information eXpression (STIX) is a standardized language that uses a JSON-based lexicon to express and share threat intelligence information in a machine-readable, consistent format.
-It functions similar to how a common language can help people from different parts of the world communicate.
+Structured Threat Information eXpression (STIX) is a standardized language that uses a JSON-based lexicon to express and share threat intelligence information in a readable and consistent format.
+It is similar to how a common language can help people from different parts of the world communicate.
 Only instead of conversation between people, STIX enables the exchange of cyber threat information between systems.
-STIX provides a common syntax so users can consistently describe threats by its motivations, abilities, capabilities, and responses.
+STIX provides a common syntax so users can describe threats consistently by its motivations, abilities, capabilities, and responses.

-When used together, STIX/TAXII forms a comprehensive framework for sharing and using cyber threat intelligence, creating an open-source platform that allows users to search through billions of records containing details on attack vectors such as malicious IP addresses, malware signatures, cyber threat actors, and weaponized files.
+When used together, STIX/TAXII forms a framework for sharing and using threat intelligence, creating an open-source platform that allows users to search through records containing attack vectors details such as malicious IP addresses, malware signatures, and threat actors.

-STIX also includes a set of recommended vocabularies and data models, making it easier for organizations to describe common threat types and structures.
+STIX also provides a set of recommended vocabularies and data models, making it easier for organizations to describe common threat types and structures.

-TAXII defines a set of services and protocols for exchanging STIX data, including message formats, communication protocols, and security requirements.
+TAXII works by defining the protocols for exchanging data, including message formats, communication protocols, and security requirements.

 Two key concepts in TAXII are the collection and the channel.
 A collection is a set of STIX packages organized and managed by a single entity, such as a security vendor or a government agency.
 A channel allows organizations to access a specific collection, such as through an API, file exchange, or threat intelligence platform.
 A channel allows users to push data to multiple consumers.

-Since its launch, STIX/TAXII has been used by law enforcement agencies worldwide to improve their understanding of online threats.
+Since its launch, STIX/TAXII has been used by agencies worldwide to improve their understanding of online threats.
 There are several ways to use the STIX/TAXII framework for exchanging threat intelligence data:

 Cloudforce One is a threat operations and research team created to track and disrupt threat actors.
 The team’s advanced threat intelligence capabilities allow a comprehensive coverage of all entities in the threat landscape and help organizations stay ahead of the curve and take action before any threats can cause damage.